 Summary conviction penalty: A fine of 120 penalty units or imprisonment for 2 years or both.

-[Section 53G inserted by No. 18 of 2004 s.
+[Section 53G inserted: No. 18 of 2004 s.
 8.]

 53H.
 Offence — creating human embryo for purpose other than achieving pregnancy in woman

 (1) A person commits a crime if the person creates a human embryo outside the body of a woman, unless the person’s intention in creating the embryo is to attempt to achieve pregnancy in a particular woman.